breatheco-de/the-misspell-chalenge/README.md

 1. Find one misspell on any of the 4Geeks lessons, projects or exercises and create a `pull request` with the fix.

-> 👉 **IMPORTANT**: Please find another project to fix, this project has already been fixed enough 😂
+> 👉 **IMPORTANT**: Please find another project to fix, this project has already been fixed enough. 😂

 This and many other projects are built by students as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
 Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).